The Go For Broke Soldiers Stamp

 The short documentary film “Stamp Our Story: Honoring America’s Nisei Veterans” tells the inspiring story behind the Go For Broke: Japanese American Soldiers of WW2 Forever Stamp.
 Learn about the Nisei veterans, and how family and friends of these American veterans rallied to convince the US Postal Service to issue this rare tribute to a group of Asian American Pacific Islanders in the US military.
 Rare and exclusive historical footage and still images from private and public collections are shown.
 The film was co-produced by the Stamp Our Story Committee.

-The 18-minute film has been featured in seven film festivals nationwide, and it received the Heritage Award at the 2023 DisOrient Asian American Film Festival of Oregon
+The 18-minute Stamp Our Story film has been featured in eight film festivals nationwide, and it received recognition including the Heritage Award at the 2023 DisOrient Asian American Film Festival of Oregon.

 Watch the film trailer….